dmtrack/searchdadjokes/README.md

-## Search Chak jokes
+## Search Movies

-This app allows you to get 8 jokes per request from Chak Norris
+This app allows you to get 8 movies from according to your request

 [deploy link](https://searchchuckjokes.vercel.app)